Closing down a limited company – options for contractors

 Donald McNaught is a partner at Johnston Carmichael, the largest independent Chartered Accountancy firm in Scotland.

-His firm has recently launched a new service – ContractorMVLs – designed specifically to help contractors unlock any remaining cash they have in their limited companies – in a tax-efficient way, based around an MVL.
+His firm recently launched a new service – ContractorMVLs – designed specifically to help contractors unlock any remaining cash in their limited companies in a tax-efficient way based on an MVL.